airbr/newpersonal/readme.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ed41d932-636f-4c3a-849a-adaaf6498e71/deploy-status)](https://app.netlify.com/sites/sharp-kilby-16c20a/deploys)

+### Update 5.0

+In 5.0 I simplified it even further...
+I removed Parcel and build commands entirely and just serve a static AMP page that is cached in the AMP Cache.

+### Update 4.0

 In version 4.0 I greatly simplified this repository down and moved the deployment from Firebase to Netlify.
 I removed dozens of dependencies from the package.json and simplified it down to two parcel.js commands.

 `npm run serve` to run the site.